By the numbers: The economy this week

 - The cumulative effect of tariffs and low corporate confidence will increase pressure on global manufacturing.

-- Brexit, Italian debt dynamics, and the re-emergence of populism risk tipping Europe back into recession.
+- Brexit, Italian debt dynamics, and a fragile European banking system risk tipping Europe back into recession.

 - Weak stimulus in China thus far is showing little sign of slowing the pace of deceleration.